Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Processes.md

 ## Hiring Process
 - A call for new hires is put out articulating foundation needs/wants
-- A new hire contacts foundation and initial shared conection is established
+- Candidates contact the foundation, initial conection is established and a date for interaction is set
 -

 ## Onboarding Process